 A phantom stock unit is the right to receive a share of common stock upon termination of employment.
 Pursuant to their employment agreements, Dr. Paul and Mr. Marc Zandman receive annual grants of 5,000 phantom stock units.
 The grants are made under the Company's Senior Executive Phantom Stock Plan, which was approved by stockholders at our 2004 annual meeting.
+Proposal Four includes the merger of the Senior Executive Phantom Stock Plan with and into the 2007 Program.
+See Proposal Four.

 Similar to the deferred cash compensation described above, the Compensation Committee considers the grant of phantom stock units in the nature of a retirement benefit and an inducement to loyalty to Vishay over time.